Formation of protostars and the launching of stellar core outflows with moving-mesh radiation non-ideal magnetohydrodynamics: Collapse of a molecular cloud core with non-ideal RMHD

 \subsection{Equation of state, opacity and non-ideal MHD model}

 As mentioned in the introduction, the collapse of a molecular cloud core requires the modelling of a large range of physical regimes.
 One aspect is the thermodynamics, where we need to model regimes from a molecular cloud core composed of H$_2$ and neutral He to a gas mixture composed of fully ionized H and He with the corresponding electrons that ensure global charge neutrality, as well as the transition between these regimes over approximately 18 orders of magnitude in density ($\sim 10^{-19}-10^{-1}$ g cm$^{-3}$) and 4 orders of magnitude in temperature ($\sim 10-10^{5}$ K).
 To simulate protostar formation at low redshift, an equilibrium chemical model is generally utilized \citep{whitehouse2006rhd,tomida2013rmhd,vaytet2013multigroup}.
 While some of these studies use a tabulated equation of state, none of these tables are publicly available.
-As such, we chose to re-implement the model for chemistry and equation of state used by \cite{tomida2013rmhd} and described thoroughly therein.
+As such, we chose to re-implement the model for chemistry and equation of state used by \cite{tomida2013rmhd} \citep[with the update from][]{tomida2015earlydisks} and described thoroughly therein.
 In brief, the model includes H$_2$, H, H$^+$, He, He$^+$, He$^{2+}$, and e$^-$ and assumes chemical equilibrium for everything but the ortho- to para-hydrogen ratio (which we set to a fixed value of 3:1, following their work).
-We assume hydrogen and helium nuclei abundances of respectively $X = 0.72$ and $Y=0.28$, i.e.,~we neglect the contribution of metals to the mean molecular weight, resulting in a slight decrease.
+We assume hydrogen and helium nuclei abundances of respectively $X = 0.72$ and $Y=0.28$, i.e.,~we neglect the contribution of metals to the mean molecular weight, resulting in a slight decrease\footnote{The code used to generate the equation of state tables as well as the tables themselves can be found at \url{https://github.com/Seesternalge/protostellarEOS}.}.

 For our calculations, we tabulate the following four thermodynamic variables as a function of density and temperature: internal energy, pressure, heat capacity, and adiabatic index.
 The quantity

 is sometimes called the \textit{effective adiabatic index} and does not need to be tabulated independently (it is determined by $p$ and $U$).
 It is taken into account by the Riemann solver to set the correct relation between energy and pressure. $\gamma_{\rm E}$ is to be distinguished from the standard thermodynamical adiabatic index, which we \textit{do} provide in tabulated form: